 r

-When term does start, attached is a philosophical version of the perennial “Signatures” game.
+When term does start, here is a philosophical version of the perennial “Signatures” game.
 Participants move around the room, trying to get a signature from a different person who believes each of the listed statements (or names/initials if using it with younger pupils).
 After a few minutes, call an end to the activity, see if you can find the statements that divide the class the most, and use them as the starting point for some discussions.

 r